Smejia723/Logs-Analysis/README.md

   1. Within the VM, navigate to cd ~/Downloads/FSND-Virtual-Machine/vagrant
   2. Run vagrant up
   3. Run vagrant ssh
-  3. Connect to the database by running psql -d news
+  3. Connect to the database by running psql -d news -f newsdata.sql
   4.  run python logs.py
   5.  enjoy results of the three awensers
   5. Exit VM with ctrl D when finished enjoying